billsantry/scripturescape/README.md

 # ScriptureScape

-A Flask app that generates an uplifting Bible verse + commentary paired with a comforting, watercolor-style image to inspire hope.
+A Flask app that generates an uplifting scripture + commentary paired with a comforting, watercolor-style image to inspire hope.

 ---